 Alternative Course Evaluations

-Faculty may seek approval to use an evaluation instrument other than the campus approved form by completing the Request for the Use of Alternative Evaluation Form (See Attached).
-This document must be approved by the Department or Program, the appropriate Dean, and the Vice Chancellor for Academic Affairs.
+Faculty may seek approval to use an evaluation instrument other than the campus approved form by completing the Request for the Use of Alternative Evaluation Form.
+This document must be approved by the Department/School or Program, the appropriate Dean, and the Vice Chancellor for Academic Affairs.

-Data is unavailable to the faculty until grades for a given semester have been transmitted to the Registrar.
+As with standard evaluations, data is unavailable to faculty until grades for a given semester have been transmitted to the Registrar.
 The Provost’s Office shall summarize the results and forward the summary to the Personnel File where it shall be retained permanently.
-The completed raw data is then returned to the faculty member.

 Supplemental Evaluations